Sanix-Darker/cisv/README.md

 ![License](https://img.shields.io/badge/license-GPL2-blue)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen)

+Cisv is a csv parser on steroids... literally.
-High-performance CSV parser/writer leveraging SIMD instructions and zero-copy memory mapping.
+It's a high-performance CSV parser/writer leveraging SIMD instructions and zero-copy memory mapping.
 Available as both a Node.js native addon and standalone CLI tool with extensive configuration options.

 I wrote about basics in a blog post, you can read here :https://sanixdk.xyz/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.